onybic/minecraft-splitscreen-prism/README.md

 ## Installation

-Download [Install Minecraft.desktop](https://raw.githubusercontent.com/ArnoldSmith86/minecraft-splitscreen/refs/heads/main/Install%20Minecraft.desktop) with your Steam Deck in Desktop Mode and open it in the file browser Dolphin.
+Download [InstallMinecraft.desktop](https://github.com/ArnoldSmith86/minecraft-splitscreen/releases/download/0.1/InstallMinecraft.desktop) with your Steam Deck in Desktop Mode and open it in the file browser Dolphin.

 It should:
 - Download PollyMC and Java 17